• Led Seattle to an 87-75 record in 2014, his first season as Manager, a 16-game improvement over 2013.

 • Managed Lancaster in the California Fall League following the 1999 season, leading the club to the league championship.

-• Veteran of 34 years in professional baseball, including last 13 as a coach and manager at the Major League level.
+• Veteran of 35 years in professional baseball, including last 14 as a big league coach or manager.

 • Part of the Detroit Tigers coaching staff from 2006-2013 under manager Jim Leyland.